About

 All of my own food and body stress began in the 9th grade, when I bought into the idea that losing weight was the secret to attaining unquestionable worthiness.
 So, I went on a diet.
 My diet quickly evolved into an obsession, then an addiction.
 Before I knew it, I had an eating disorder.
 Managing my weight consumed my thoughts, drained my energy, dictated my actions, and obliterated my sense of self worth.
 My life was out of control.

-I tried so many treatment modalities over the course of my nine years in recovery–dieticians, counseling, in-patient treatment, AA, EDA, nutritional therapy, art therapy, yoga.
+I tried so many treatment modalities over the course of my nine years in recovery–dieticians, counseling, in-patient treatment, AA, EDA, nutritional therapy, art therapy, yoga, medication.
 While each modality undeniably moved my recovery forward, none could get to the root of the self-hatred, perfectionism, binging, purging, restricting, or drinking.

 I stayed in this chaotic self-abuse cycle until my nutritional therapist referred me to an energy healer as a last ditch effort.
 This ended up being one of the greatest gifts I have ever received.
 These sessions taught me how to work with the human energy field and chakra system to release toxic emotions, patterns, and beliefs.
 I developed a spiritual worldview, which finally enabled me to align my life with my values and let go of the relationships, habits, events, and identities that were undermining my power.
-Now, incredibly, I do not consider myself to be in recovery, nor does it feel authentic to say that I have an eating disorder.
+Now, incredibly, I do not suffer from disordered eating or disordered thinking.
+I experience ease, peace, joy, and satisfaction in my relationship with food on a regular basis.
+This is the gift of recovery.
+And I am so grateful to be "on the other side" of such a challenging battle.

-My relationship with food is not “perfect.”
-I still sometimes overeat when I’m stressed, and struggle to cope with feeling full.
-Sometimes I drink too much caffeine, get hangry, and feel indecisive about what to eat.
-Like all humans, sometimes I feel insecure.
+Being fully recovered from my ED does not mean I cease being human or am immune to the struggles of daily life.
+My relationship with food is not “perfect" (but then again I don't expect it to be!).
+There are days were stress can lead to overeating, inviting me to cope with feeling overly full.
+Sometimes I choose to drink too much caffeine, fail to plan ahead and get hangry, and experience indecision about what to eat.
+It all feels normal and manageable, and at times, comical.
+Like all humans, I am capable of feeling insecure and can project that emotion onto my physical form.
 Sometimes I forget that I am more than a body and have to remind myself that I exist for more reasons than to look good and be liked.
 But for me, all of this is perfectly okay.
 It feels like the natural sway of things.
 There is a balance to these ups and downs.
 And I trust myself to ride the waves.
-For me, this is what it means to be recovering.
+For me, this is what it means to be human.

 Above all else, I hope that my story demonstrates that recovery is possible.
 If you are experiencing stress surrounding your food intake, weight, or body, I am here for you.
 I offer online coaching sessions to clients all over the country and additional in-person services to my clients in Charleston, South Carolina.
 If you are interested in booking a session, or want to know if/how coaching could help you in your recovery, please reach out here.